benjamingr/Auto-Translate/README.md

     var foo = translated("greeting","Hallo!");

-When you're done working on it, you can push it back to the json and load another version.
+When you're done working on it, you can push it back to the JSON and load another version.
 This also has the advantage that translation is a build step and there is no performance overhead in having a translated site.

 The HTML syntax is `<tr-translated="greeting">Hello</tr-translated>` and does the same thing.